 function processEmailCSVs() {

-var threads = GmailApp.search('from:statements@yourbank.com has:attachment filename:csv');
+var threads = GmailApp.search('from:statements[at]yourbank.com has:attachment filename:csv');

 threads.forEach(function(thread) {